dm0-/installer/README.md

   * :construction: *Fedora* and *Ubuntu* support verity signatures on non-UEFI systems.
 The certificate is written into the uncompressed kernel `vmlinux`, which strips off the Linux UEFI stub and makes the kernel unbootable on UEFI.
   * :fire: *Arch* and *CentOS* cannot use verity signatures until they enable `CONFIG_SYSTEM_EXTRA_CERTIFICATE`.
   * :fire: *openSUSE* cannot use verity signatures until they enable `CONFIG_DM_VERITY_VERIFY_ROOTHASH_SIG`.

-**IPE**:  Integrity Policy Enforcement is an experimental (still not upstream) Linux security module that restricts file usage based on integrity properties.
-It is currently used to limit sources of kernel resources like firmware and modules, and it can also block programs from executing.
-IPE currently requires pairing with the RAM disk or verity option to be usable.
-When using an initrd/initramfs, the default policy trusts the initial root file system, so the initrd should be verified (e.g. with Secure Boot).
-Without verity signatures, the default policy trusts only the specific hash of the root file system.
-With verity signatures, it trusts any verity device with a valid signature, so the system is extensible.

-  * :construction: *Gentoo* supports IPE, but the patch seems to cause problems with booting stable kernels.
-It is only for experimentation at this point.
-  * :fire: *Arch*, *CentOS*, *Fedora*, *openSUSE*, and *Ubuntu* do not rebuild kernels to patch in IPE support.

 ## To Do